SAP-samples/teched2025-AD161/README.md

 ## Requirements

 The instructors will assign a user and a password to you.
-This will only be needed in exercise 4 to deploy to SAP HANA Cloud.
+They will only be needed in exercise 4 to deploy to SAP HANA Cloud.
 The user is of the form `capworkshopuser+0XX@gmail.com`, where XX is a unique number that is assigned to you.

 ## Exercises